CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 **MSS**

-1. Actor enters the unalias command followed by `alias-command`
+1. Actor enters the unalias command followed by `alias-key`
 2. System removes the alias for the command
-3. System shows a feedback message ("The alias `alias-command` for `original-command` has been removed.")
+3. System shows a feedback message ("The alias `alias-key` for `original-command` has been removed.")
 4. Use case ends.

 **Extensions**